tarwn/lessthandot-hugo/blogs/content/posts/2011-06-28-what-does-a-web-developer.md

   * Design and Graphics skills
   * Application Lifecycle Management &#8211; Source Control, Deployment, etc

-Extra items that didn&#8217;t make it in:
+Extra items that didn't make it in:

   * Can implement RSS and ATOM feeds
   * Can implement a web farm